And the Rockets' Dead Glare: Plot summary

-Munch (Richard Belzer) and Bolander (Ned Beatty) respond to a corpse found in the woods, next to a van full of low-quality marijuana.
-Munch proves to be an expert on hemp, and discusses how the plant was grown by founding fathers Thomas Jefferson and George Washington.
-The detectives eventually identify the victim as a middle man for a drug dealer, and Bolander finds a neighbor who saw Jones holding a gun to the victim's head the night before the murder.
+Munch (Richard Belzer) and Bolander (Ned Beatty) respond to a body found in the woods, next to a van full of low-quality marijuana.
+Munch proves to be an expert on hemp and discusses how the plant was grown by founding fathers Thomas Jefferson and George Washington.
+The detectives eventually identify the victim as a middleman for a drug dealer, and Bolander finds a neighbor who saw the dealer holding a gun to the victim's head the night before the murder.
 Munch, Bayliss (Kyle Secor) and narcotics detective Russ DeSilva (Steven Marcus) debate whether drugs should be illegal; the homicide detectives claim legalization would reduce violent crime and that drug revenue could go to good causes.
 Bolander asks Munch if he smokes pot, but he refuses to answer.
 That night, Munch and Bolander arrest the drug dealer at home.

 Captain Barnfather (Clayton LeBouef) and Colonel Granger (Gerald F. Gough) offer Pembleton (Andre Braugher) a promotion to lieutenant and the vacant shift commander position working alongside Gee (Yaphet Kotto).
 Pembleton asks for time to consider it, and the duo ask him not to mention the offer to Gee.
 Gee is inquisitive and immediately senses Pembleton is lying when he says the discussion was nothing.
 After discussing the offer with his wife Mary (Ami Brabson), Pembleton decides not to take the job and confesses to Gee, who has already learned the truth and is disappointed Pembleton did not tell him sooner.
 The episode ends with Pembleton going to the bar with his fellow detectives, which he seldom does.